shilpe26/workdir/README.md

 # ⌚WORKDIR

-### Workdir is an Pomodoro time management app. <strong>Do Remarkable Work!
+### Workdir is a Pomodoro time management app. <strong>Do Remarkable Work!
 Stay Focused at work and get more done with Workdir.</strong>

 ### Workdir Functionalities